 Do you reach out to steady yourself on the man in front of you or do you risk taking the extra moment to try to turn from him and grab on to Sharon?

 Thanks for reading.
-Please vote about the next move!
+Please vote for the next move!